Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Related Literature

-By creatively integrating recommender systems into the repeated competition game among sellers who employ AI-driven pricing algorithms, our study contributes to the literature on artificial intelligence (AI), recommender systems, and competition policy.
+By incorporating recommender systems into the repeated pricing games among sellers that utilize AI-driven pricing algorithms, our study contributes to the literature on the economics of AI, algorithmic collusion, and the economics of recommender systems.
+In each subsection, we first review the relevant literature and subsequently highlight our specific contributions to each research stream.